We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 What Is The Difference Between Hibernation and Torpor?

-Torpor is different from hibernation, as the animal does not voluntarily enter the state of torpor.
-Whereas hibernation lasts for long periods, torpor can be as short as a day or a night.
+Torpor is different from hibernation, as the animal does not voluntarily enter torpor.
+Hibernation lasts for long periods, torpor can be as short as a day or a night.

-The article from the NFF also states, “Whether an animal hibernates or enter torpor has a lot to do with the size of the animal, smaller animals tend to hibernate, and larger animals tend toward torpor.
+The article from the National Forest Foundation also states, “Whether an animal hibernates or enter torpor has a lot to do with the size of the animal, smaller animals tend to hibernate, and larger animals tend toward torpor.
+This is one of the reasons that we know that bears enter torpor.

 Why Do Animals Enter Torpor Or Hibernation?

 Animals enter torpor or hibernation to get through difficult weather conditions.
-Hibernation is generally through the winter season, whereas aestivation is the act of a hot hibernation.
+Hibernation is generally through the winter season, whereas aestivation is used to survive particularly hot periods.

 Animals drop their heart rate, body temperature, and respiration rate in torpor and hibernation.
 This allows them to save energy that they would normally use on these functions, allowing them to rely on their fat reserves to carry them through the winter.